allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

 > defined in the Honor Code, and to maintain the integrity of both
 > myself and the College community as a whole.

-#### Effective Collaboration
+### Effective Collaboration

 Computer science is an inherently collaborative discipline.
 People must work together to produce large, complex, and ultimately useful software systems.
-Because of this, the Department of Computer Science at Allegheny College encourages students to engage in collaboration.
+Because of this, the Department of Computer and Information Science at Allegheny College encourages students to engage in collaboration.
 However, in the context of individual coursework, through which each student must demonstrate their own knowledge, there are certain forms of collaboration that are and are not